Lawrence station (Toronto): Easier access enhancements works

 By mid-2022, work had begun to make Lawrence station accessible.
 The project entailed the addition of two elevators, one from street level to the concourse level and a second from the concourse to the bus and subway levels.
 A new stairway would be added from the concourse to the subway platform.
 Signage and wayfinding would be improved throughout the station.
-Once the project is completdd, the station will have a fifth entrance to house the elevator from street level to the concourse; it will be located on the north side of a Tim Hortons outlet, a few doors north of the existing entrance at the northwest corner of Yonge Street and Lawrence Avenue.
+Once the project is completed, the station will have a fifth entrance to house the elevator from street level to the concourse; it will be located on the north side of a Tim Hortons outlet, a few doors north of the existing entrance at the northwest corner of Yonge Street and Lawrence Avenue.
 The project required partial closures within the station.
 In November 2023, the underground bus terminal was closed, resulting in the diversion of buses from Lawrence Avenue West to Eglinton station via Avenue Road, and buses from Lawrence Avenue East to the Roe Loop at Roe Avenue and Avenue Road.
 In July 2024, the main entrances at the south side of the station were closed, limiting station access to the northern secondary entrances.
 On August 31, 2025, the bus terminal and south side entrances were reopened.
-The completion of the two elevators is expected in mid-2026.
+Elevators went into service in December 2025, rendering the station accessible.
+Minor work is expected to be completed through the second quarter of 2026.